COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 - 7. The use of the Supporting Document does not give free circulation

-- 8. The Supporting Document is not always valid for minimum 6 months
+- 8. The Supporting Document is not always valid for a minimum of six months:

 - 9. It is not mandatory to use the Supporting Document